Intro-CS-App-Dev-and-Deploy/App-Development/Drawing Program/README.md

 ---

 Example Expectations for the Case Study
+- General: text for isntructions (like naming buttons)
 - Drawing Tools: lines, shapes, complex shapes, images
   - Includes extra parameters changing how the function (i.e. line) looks, for example not a solid line
   - Include  other functions that influence like colour, stroke weight, outline, etc.